pietercolpaert/rdf-messages/README.md

 # RDF messages

-The RDF data model defines the concept of a statement with a subject, predicate, object and context.

-This proposal introduces an extra concept called RDF messages, so that quads can be grouped together as an atomical unit.
+This proposal introduces an extra concept on top of RDF, called RDF messages, so that quads can be grouped together as an atomical unit.

 ## Build the spec